 - Accomplish day to day tasks with ease.
 With carriers, you get at least one hand free and sometimes both!
 Getting chores or work tasks accomplished with a baby in a carrier is much easier than simply trying to hold them while doing so.
 Even errands like grocery shopping are easier to accomplish with a baby in a carrier.

 - It allows you to keep your baby close even on long outings.
 Sure, you could use a stroller and these certainly serve their own purpose.
 But a carrier allows you to give your baby all the benefits of babywearing even while out on day-long excursions.
+And if the weather is hot, you won't have to worry about

 - It promotes milk production.
 Wishing you could produce more milk?
 Physical contact with your baby allows you to release a hormone called oxytocin which is responsible for breastmilk production.
 Holding your baby more means more milk to give to your little one.
 Pretty cool, right?